 Can you spot the intruder?

-Most subjects pick ‘apple’ because it looks different to the others (all of which are animals, suggesting an animal-related topic for the others).
+Most subjects pick ‘apple’ because it looks different from the others (all of which are animals, suggesting an animal-related topic for the others).

 [ car, teacher, platypus, agile, blue, Zaire ]